photoprism/photoprism-docs/docs/getting-started/proxies/caddy-2.md

     }
     ```

-Please refer to their [official documentation](https://caddyserver.com/docs/v2-upgrade#proxy)
+Please refer to the [official documentation](https://caddyserver.com/docs/v2-upgrade#proxy)
 for further details.

 !!! attention
     When installing PhotoPrism on a public server outside your home network, please **always run it